 But wait.
-This isn't your screen door's spring, this is the Triumph center stand
+This isn't your screen door's spring, this is the Triumph center stand SUPER-SPRING!

-The "penny trick" for installing a center stand spring has been going around for years.
+The "penny trick" for installing center stand springs has been going around for years.
 It goes like this: simply insert pennies or washers between the coils of the spring until it's long enough to slip right over the hooks at either end and then pull out the pennies with a pair of pliers.

 It may take a couple of tries to slip the spring over the hook, but stretching the spring is pretty easy.

 The first time I tried this trick I used a piece of 1/4" polypropylene rope and it was difficult to remove the rope, I ended up cutting it out.
 The next time I used ordinary household sisal string and there was no problem in tearing it out.
 If the string you have is lighter, just double it up.

 These pictures are taken with the engine out of the frame, but the method works just as well with the engine installed.

 Finally, if you have some time on your hands, you could fabricate a " spring puller" like one of the ones described by Hans Muller.